 Q. Is Vaseline good for your feet?

-A. Use an Overnight Treatment – Vaseline Jelly is often used as an efficient overnight cosmetic treatment for dry, cracked feet and heels because it helps create a sealing barrier, locking within the essential moisture your feet have to repair themselves.
+A. Use an Overnight Treatment—Vaseline Jelly is often used as an efficient overnight cosmetic treatment for dry, cracked feet and heels because it helps create a sealing barrier, locking in the essential moisture your feet need to repair themselves.

-I have personally strained the Magnilife Pain Relieving Foot Cream and have faith that it is a foot cream that works.
-I liked the quick infiltration which allowed me to put my punch shortly after and didn’t have that slippery feel inside of my shoe.
+I have personally tried the Magnilife Pain Relieving Foot Cream and have faith that it is a foot cream that works.
+I liked the quick infiltration, which allowed me to put my punch shortly after and didn’t have that slippery feel inside of my shoe.

-After an application for over a two some days, this foot cream reassured my pain created by blows, particularly around my repairs.
+After being applied for over two days, this foot cream relieved the pain caused by blows, particularly around my heels.